gregorylmartin/Meraki-Digital-Standards/php/readme.md

 ##Self-Explanatory Flag Values for Function Arguments

-Prefer string values to just true and false when calling functions.
+Prefer string values to simply true and false when calling functions.
 ```php
 // Incorrect
 function eat( $what, $slowly = true ) {